- Member Services

 - Nominations.
 Nominations for Officers (other than the Secretary and Treasurer and those who automatically succeed to an office) TBA delegate to the ABA House of Delegates and Governors shall be by petition signed by 25 or more members of the Association.
 Nominating petitions shall be filed with the Executive Director by February 15 preceding the election.
 Nominations for Delegates to the TBA House of Delegates shall be by a declaration of candidacy filed with the Executive Director by February 15 preceeding the election.

-- Ballots.
-Whenever a contest for a position of Officer, Governor or Delegate exists, the Executive Director shall cause ballots to be printed substantially in the form required by the ballot law of the State.
+- Ballots. (a) Whenever a contest for a position of Officer, Governor or Delegate exists, the Executive Director shall cause ballots to be printed substantially in the form required by the ballot law of the State.
 Each ballot shall list the candidates alphabetically under each office.
 Whenever there is no contest for an office for which a candidate qualifies, the Board of Governors (in the case of officers, governors, or TBA delegate to the ABA House of Delegates) and the House of Delegates (in the case of delegate to the TBA House of Delegates) shall have the authority to declare that any duly qualified candidate who is unopposed shall be automatically elected and a report of the election disseminated to the membership.

-- Return and Counting of Ballots.
-Not later than the mailing of the ballot, the Board of Governors or its Executive Committee shall select a certified public accountant or a certified public accounting firm to tally the ballots.
+- Return and Counting of Ballots. (a) Not later than the distribution of the ballot, the Board of Governors or its Executive Committee shall select a certified public accountant or a certified public accounting firm to tally the ballots.
 Ballots must be returned to the designated accountant or accounting firm.
 The accounting firm shall be provided by the Executive Director a list of the active members eligible to vote in the Association.
-The accounting firm shall, at the close of business on the 1st of May, or, if that day be on a Saturday or Sunday, on the following Monday, count the ballots.
+The accounting firm shall, at the close of business on the 1st of April, or, if that day be on a Saturday or Sunday, on the following Monday, count the ballots.

 - Certification of Election Results.
 After the tabulation has been made by the accountant or accounting firm, a report of the count shall be delivered by the accounting firm to the President.
 If two or more candidates receive an equal number of votes, the winner shall be determined by lot under the supervision of the Board of Governors or House of Delegates respectively.
 The ballots shall be retained for a period of one-year following any election.